The 8 Best Business Laptops of 2022

 There’s no defeating the Lenovo ThinkPad X1 Carbon (view at Lenovo) when it comes to business laptops.
 With top-notch screen resolution, unique security features, durability, and of course, reliable and fast performance, you’ll get a lot of ROI from this purchase.
-If you’re an Apple loyalist, however, then the latest MacBook Pro (view at Amazon) is a processing powerhouse with crisp graphics and data encryption options.
+If you’re an Apple loyalist, however, then the MacBook Pro (view at Amazon) is a processing powerhouse with crisp graphics and data encryption options.

-What to Look For in a Business Laptop
+What to Look for in a Business Laptop

-You don’t want your business laptop to die when you’re in the middle of a project, or working on the go.
+You don’t want your business laptop to die when you’re in the middle of a project or working on the go.
 Ideally, you want to be able to get through at least a work shift without having to plug in, and if it can charge quickly, even better.

 Processor type, RAM, and disk storage are all important components of a well-built business laptop, so carefully consider your needs when shopping around.
 Think about the types of activities you’ll be doing, if you store a lot of large files, and if you’ll be using multiple, memory-hogging programs at once.
-Other specs to inquire about is the number of ports and slots the laptop has.
+Other specs to inquire about are the number of ports and slots the laptop has.
 For highly sensitive work, you might also consider security features like fingerprint readers.

 Whether you’re a graphic designer or someone who shows a lot of multimedia slideshows or video content to clients, screen resolution and color will matter more to you than, say, someone working in spreadsheets or doing coding.
 Related to this, you should also decide if you would benefit from a touchscreen, which gives your laptop more of a tablet feel.

-Size, weight and durability matter when you’re lugging around a laptop for work.
+Size, weight, and durability matter when you’re lugging around a laptop for work.
 In this case, you literally want to “weigh” your options carefully as you might regret choosing one that’s bulky.
 However, if you’re mainly using it from your home office, you might want to go for a bigger size or thicker outer material.